Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: quantum optomechanics

+where the single photon optomechanical coupling has been defined as $g_0=\frac{\omega_c}{L}\sqrt{\frac{\hbar}{m\omega_m}}$.
+It should be emphasized again that this opromechanical coupling can be generalized to any other kinds of OMSs or any system with effective optomechanical Hamiltonian like Eq.(\ref{hamiltonianOMSNL1}), e.g, levitated OMSs \cite{isartReviewLevitated}.

 In the presence of the LPN, the QLE of the phase quadrature $\hat P_a \equiv \delta\hat Y=(\delta\hat a-\delta\hat a^\dag)/\sqrt{2}i$ of the optical field is coupled to the classical stochastic equation (\ref{zetaStch}) because of the presence of $\delta\zeta$ in the first term of the Hamiltonian (\ref{HOMSLPS}).
+Similarly, the amplitude quadrature of the optical field is defined as $\delta\hat X=(\delta\hat a+\delta\hat a^\dag)/\sqrt{2}$.
 On the other hand, by defining the conjugate variable of $\delta\zeta(t)$ as another classical stochastic variable $\delta\theta(t)\equiv\delta\dot\zeta(t)/\omega_{N}$, the second order differential equation (\ref{zetaStch}) can be rewritten as a set of two first order differential equations which are coupled to the QLEs of the OMS quadratures.
 In this way, the equations of the system dynamics can be written in the following compact form

 where the vector of the system fluctuations has been defined as

 and the vector of noises are given by